Contributed By BonelliErede

 b) appoint or revoke the majority of the subsidiary’s board of directors.

-In Italy, the provisions implementing Directive 2004/25/EC on takeover bids (Takeover Directive) are included in the:
+In Italy, the provisions implementing Directive 2004/25/EC on takeover bids (Takeover Directive) are mainly included in:

 The legal framework governing takeover bids is particularly complex and elaborate as it comprises several provisions and technical requirements, which apply differently depending on the specific cases.
 Takeover bids can be either voluntary or mandatory.
 Except for certain aspects (for example, price determination and the possibility to provide for conditions precedent), the procedure and information requirements are quite similar in both cases.

-Under the Takeover Directive, EU Member States can decide on the thresholds that trigger mandatory takeover bids (MTOs).
-Italy opted for a "bright-line rule", which provides that any of the following must launch a global takeover bid (that is, an offer to purchase addressed to all shareholders and for all the issuer's shares):
+Under the Takeover Directive, EU member states can decide on the thresholds that trigger mandatory takeover bids (MTOs).
+Italy opted for a "bright-line rule", which provides that any of the following must launch a global takeover bid (that is, an offer to purchase addressed to all shareholders and for all the issuer's voting shares):

 Issuers qualifying as small-medium enterprises can set different MTO thresholds (between 25% and 40%) in their articles of association.

 In light of the foregoing, in Italy, the mere de facto control (that is, a situation where a party holds enough voting rights to exercise a so-called dominant influence, for instance by appointing the majority of the directors) through a stake not exceeding the above thresholds does not trigger per se the obligation to launch a takeover bid.